samwilson/kohana_kadldap/README.md

 Active Directory and LDAP authentication for Kohana
 ===================================================

+## 🚨 Abandoned 🚨

+This package has been abandoned.
+Kohana itself has also been [abandoned](https://kohanaframework.org), so no further updates will be made on this package.

 A [Kohana 3.3](http://kohanaframework.org) module that wraps [Adldap2](https://github.com/Adldap2/Adldap2) to provide Active Directory and LDAP authentication.